TCP (om_tcp)

 ReusePort

-This optional boolean directive specifies whether multiple om_tcp module instances can listen on the same port.
-When you enable this directive, multiple instances run in a separate thread, allowing NXLog Agent to process incoming logs simultaneously.
-See the examples below.
-The default value is FALSE; multiple instances cannot bind to the same port.
+Set this directive to TRUE to allow multiple module instances to listen on the same port.
+Each instance runs in a separate thread, allowing NXLog Agent to process incoming logs simultaneously.

-This directive is not supported on Windows platforms.
+This directive is not supported on Windows.

 Optional directives